sudipmandal/deepin-ext-cal-sync/readme.md

 - Select External
 - Click Create
 - A form should open
-- Fill in the form, put Application name
+- Fill in the Application name leave everything else as is
 - Click save
 - From Left menu select Credentials
 - Click Create Credentials